Mathematical modeling of antigenicity for HIV dynamics

 The disappearance of the second fixed point (seropositivity) when $\alpha_S$ increases could be meaningful.
 Yet in real life, even for very efficient drugs, the virus kills.
 Despite highly active multitherapies, over ten percent of AIDS patients face therapeutic escape due to viruses which were indetectable for years while developing resistance against all approved drugs.
 So, to what extent can {\em any} stable fixed point be meaningful ?
 This criticism is valid for all the models analyzed in this article.

-The original model makes a distinction between the drug-resistant and drug-sensitive viruses which, in view of the goals of the author, is meaningful.
+The original model makes a distinction between the drug-resistant and drug-sensitive viruses which is meaningful.
 But it makes no difference between infectious and non-infectious viruses.

 In a sense, the Snedecor's model takes into account the immune system.
-But it was proved that ``the growth fraction of CD4$^+$ (...) was correlated (...) with viral load'' (Sachsenberg {\em et al.}, 1998).
-No such correlation appears in the model.
+But it was proved that ``the growth fraction of CD4$^+$ (...) was correlated (...) with viral load'' \cite{Sachsenberg}.
+No such correlation appears in her model.
 Indeed, the immune system is modeled only through its exhaustion when $V$ is too large.
+The susceptibility to produce $T$ in the presence of virus is not modeled as it is done in \cite{Frid_Jabin_Perthame} with a term $\Sigma(V/T)T$.

 If $\alpha_S=0$ (no treatment), the coefficient before the terms of disappearance of $T$, of $V$ and appearance of $U$ is the same.
 The identity of the $V$ and $T$ terms indicates that in this model, each time a virus infects a $T$, it disappears.
 So viruses are assumed to be {\em free viruses}.
 Indeed, the author defines her field $V$ as ``free virus''.
 Similarly, the term $-\beta_S V T$ in the evolution of $V$ is by no means a model of the immune system response.
 Moreover, the author defines parameter $\beta_S$ as ``infection rate of ... $T$ cells by ... virus''.
 We emphasize here the coherence of Snedecor's model which takes into account ``free virus'': a free virus {\em disappears} each time it infects a lymphocyte.
-This property is not satisfied by most other models.
+This property is not satisfied by most other models as it is stressed in \cite{Leenheer_Smith} which emits the same critic (p.
+1314) but argues that this neglection does not change the main features of the models.

 In this model, viruses disappear only through natural death or infection of a $T$.
 So there is no immune system effect.
 Indeed, $\sigma_S$ is called ``viral clearance (death) rate'', but it does not depend on $T$.
 This is frequent in HIV modelling, but not realistic unless the immune system is neglected !
-This is discussed in Perelson (2002) (pp. 31-32) where the author acknowledges his trouble: ``The fact that models with constant [$\sigma_S$] can account for the kinetics of acute HIV infection is surprising''.
+This is discussed in \cite{perelson02} (pp. 31-32) where the author acknowledges his trouble: ``The fact that models with constant [$\sigma_S$] can account for the kinetics of acute HIV infection is surprising''.